- About SUHI

 Asthma is the most common chronic disease of childhood, affecting 13.8% of U.S. children and resulting in more school days missed than any other disease.
 Asthma disproportionately affects poor and minority children living in inner-city neighborhoods, and Chicago is demonstrated to be among the hardest hit cities.
 In some Chicago neighborhoods as many as one in four children has asthma.
 Nationally, African American and Puerto Rican children have the highest asthma rates documented, with 17% and 26% respectively, ever having received an asthma diagnosis during their lifetime.
-Not only are African American children at an increased risk of having asthma, but they are more likely to be hospitalized, visit an Emergency Department (ED), or die from asthma than non-Hispanic Whites.
+Not only are African American children at an increased risk of having asthma, but they are more likely to be hospitalized, visit an Emergency Department (ED), or die from asthma than non-Hispanic White children.
 Furthermore, research in New York City and Boston has documented elevated rates of asthma among residents of federally assisted housing when compared to the general population.

 Asthma can be triggered by many things in the home, such as dust mites, mold, cockroaches, pets, chemicals and more.
 When asthma triggers are reduced or removed and housing appropriately maintained, when medications are properly taken, and doctor visits are regular, asthma is more effectively managed.
-Controlled asthma thus results in fewer absences from school among children and decreased visits to the ER for asthma attacks.
+Controlled asthma thus results in fewer absences from school among children and decreased visits to the ED for asthma attacks.